Non-thermal radiation from dual jet interactions in supermassive black hole binaries: Physical model

-Let us consider two supermassive black holes with masses $m_i$ ($i=1,2$) and spins $\vec{J}_i=( G \chi_i m_i^2 / c) \hat{s}_i$, where $\chi_i$ is the normalised dimensionless spin and $\hat{s}_i$ is a unit vector.
-Let us assume that the black holes form a binary system and follow circular orbits with a separation $r_{12}(t_0)$ at time $t=t_0$.
-We consider that the system has reached a stage where the emission of GWs is efficient and dominates the evolution of the orbit, $r_{12} \lesssim 10^3 R_{\rm g}$.
-Furthermore, we assume that the orbit evolves slowly, through quasi-circular orbits of decreasing radius.
-At $1$st post-Newtonian order, the separation of the black holes evolves as \citep{Peters:1964zz}
+Let us consider two supermassive black holes with masses $m_i$ ($i=1,2$), and normalised dimensionless spins $\chi_i$ forming a binary system.
+If the system has reached a stage where the emission of GWs is efficient and dominates the evolution of the orbit ($r_{12} \lesssim 10^3 R_{\rm g}$), it will slowly evolve through quasi-circular orbits of decreasing radius.
+At 1st post-Newtonian order, the coalescence time can be estimated as \citep{Peters:1964zz}